 📥 Receive messages

-We consider that you’ve run docker container and authenticated the session with QR code.
+We assume that you’ve already run the Docker container and authenticated the session with a QR code.

-You must use Webhooks to receive messages from WhatsApp to your application.
+You can use 🔄 Events via Webhooks or Websockets to receive messages from WhatsApp to your application.

 Start a new session with configured message event in webhooks - call POST /api/sessions/ with the payload: